 Make sure you have the sector-specific skills your business will require

-- Make sure you have a clear understanding of the requirements of the business sector you’ll be working in.
+- You'll need a clear understanding of the requirements of the business sector you?ll be working in.

-- If you have worked in the same sector previously, this shouldn’t be a problem.
-But if you’re moving into an area that’s new to you, do your research.
-You might want to look at training, or hiring an experienced staff member.
+- If you have worked in the same sector previously, this shouldn?t be a problem.
+But if you?re moving into an area that?s new to you, do your research.
+You might want to look at training, or hiring experienced staff.

 You need determination and confidence

-- It’s crucial that you believe in what you’re doing, because you’ll have to convince others - such as your bank manager - to support you.
+- It?s crucial that you believe in what you?re doing, because you?ll have to convince others - such as staff and investors - to support you.

 It helps to have an independent streak

 - Running a business can be lonely, particularly in the early stages.